earthly/website/blog/_posts/2024-01-10-buildkit-secrets.md

 The Dockerfile defines the instructions for building the Docker image.
 In this scenario, you have to modify it to include BuildKit secrets handling features to securely pass the secrets to the image.

 The Docker BuildKit build process is responsible for constructing the Docker image.
-It securely retrieves the secrets from the build machine and makes them available to the Docker image during the build process, but doesn’t store them in the final image (or, in any intermediate image).
+It securely retrieves the secrets from the build machine and makes them available to the Docker image during the build process, but doesn't store them in the final image (or, in any intermediate image).
 The resulting Docker image is securely embedded with the secrets during the build process.
 The secrets are not exposed in the final image, making it safe for deployment.

 ### Preparation